say217/QuantumForge-AI/README.md

 ## AI Integration:
 The system uses Gemini with the configuration gemini-2.0-flash (tokens=1600, temp=0.7) and supports a report generator that produces structured Markdown outputs containing sections such as Summary, Performance, Forecast, Risk, Recommendation, and Targets.
 Each report is saved following the pattern reports/{ticker}_Gemini_Report_{timestamp}.md.
 For general interactions, the assistant switches to a "Goldman Sachs strategist" persona to handle non-stock queries in a more conversational and analytical tone.

+## The Report Generation Agent
+The Report Generation Agent automates the creation of complete, publication-ready investment reports immediately after each stock prediction.
+Once the deep learning pipeline — featuring Conv1D, BiGRU, and attention mechanisms — completes training and produces a 4-day price forecast with confidence intervals, the system automatically saves high-resolution dark-themed plots, including actual vs. predicted charts, forecast charts with shaded uncertainty, and feature correlation heatmaps.
+It compiles key numerical results such as RMSE, MAE, R², directional accuracy, predicted prices, and support/resistance levels, then sends all the data, insights, and embedded plots directly to Google Gemini.
+Gemini generates a professional, beautifully formatted Markdown report, typically 800–1200 words, that includes an executive summary, model performance and accuracy metrics, short-term price forecasts with exact targets, embedded comparison graphs, technical analysis highlights, risk assessment, clear trading recommendations , providing a comprehensive, ready-to-use report for traders and investors.

 ## Research Agent:
 The research agent provides multi-depth analysis through functions like deep_research(topic, depth='normal') and agent(user_input), drawing from DuckDuckGo's JSON API (10 results) and Wikipedia summaries, with ranking based on snippet length.
 It aggregates scraped content and sends it through a Gemini prompt to produce a structured ten-section research report with citations, followed by a secondary Gemini fact-checking pass.
 Users can control depth using commands such as "research X" for normal depth, "quick research X" for shallow output, and "deep research X" for a more detailed, expert-level analysis.